 Responsibility for maintaining an effective control environment as well as the ongoing work on risk management and internal control over financial reporting is delegated to the President and CEO.
-This responsibility is in turn delegated to managers within their specific areas at various levels in the company.
-In addition Husqvarna Group has an internal audit function that reports directly to the Board of Directors through its Audit Committee and to the Group’s CFO.
+This responsibility is in turn delegated to managers within their specific areas at various levels in the Company.

-Responsibility and authority are defined inter alia in instructions to the President, regarding the right to sign for the company, manuals, various policies, routines and codes.
-The Board defines the Group’s major policies for communication, customer credits, financing and risk management, as well as the Code of Conduct.
+Responsibility and authority are defined in instructions to the President and CEO, regarding the right to sign for the Company, manuals, various policies, routines and codes.
+The Board approves certain Group policies and the Code of Conduct.

-Group Management defines other policies and instructions, and the relevant Group staffs issue guidelines and also monitor implementation of all policies and instructions.
+Group Management approves other policies and instructions, and divisions and Group staff functions issue guidelines and monitor implementation of all policies and instructions.

-Group rules for accounting and reporting are stipulated in an accounting manual that is available for all personnel in finance and accounting.
-These internal control documents are reviewed and updated regularly with reference to e.g. changes in legislation, accounting standards and listing requirements.
+Group rules for accounting and reporting are stipulated in the accounting manual available to all personnel in finance and accounting.